Scientific Name

 Description

-Kleinia stapeliiformis, also known as Senecio stapeliiformis, is an attractive succulent with pencil-like stems with purple-green patterns and soft spines along the sides.
-The stems are soft, fleshy, smooth, brittle, jointed, cylindrical, up to 10 inches (25 cm) long, and up to 0.8 inches (2 cm) in diameter.
-They have 4 to 6 or rarely more grooves and scale leaves arranged along the ribs, dark green, often with an unusual pinkish tinge, silvery-green striations, and purple arrowhead markings below each node.
+Kleinia stapeliiformis, also known as Senecio stapeliiformis, is an attractive succulent with jointed, pencil-like stems featuring purple-green patterns and soft spines along the sides.
+The stems are soft, fleshy, smooth, and cylindrical, measuring up to 10 inches (25 cm) long and 0.8 inches (2 cm) in diameter.
+They are dark green, often with an unusual pinkish tinge, silvery-green striations, and purple arrowhead markings below each node.
+The stems have 4 to 6, or rarely more, grooves, and scale-like leaves are arranged along the ribs.

-The flowers are large, hawkweed-like, and red or orange.
+The flowers are large, hawkweed-like, and range from red to orange.

 Hardiness